Sunflower Seed Butter

 - Once the sunbutter has reached your desired consistency, add in maple syrup, vanilla and sea salt.
 Give the processor a few more pulses to combine, then turn machine off and remove the sunbutter with a spatula.

-- Store in an airtight container at room temp for up to a week.
-Keep in the fridge for longer storage.
+- Store in an airtight container at room temp for up to a week or in the fridge for up to one month.